SeiryuZ/HemeWeb/proposal/README.md

 ## V. Implementation

 This section will elaborate the work plan and risks for the project.
 The project period starts from 2nd of June 2016 to 19th August 2016.
 In this period, I will work on 4 major tasks.
 They are the project preparation, execution, evaluation and dissertation writing.
 Each of these tasks can overlap with each other because of the limited time and number of tasks.
 For example, project execution and writing overlap most of the times.
 This is intentional because these tasks can run in parallel and independent of each other.
 With this plan, I have determined that the scope of this project is doable in the duration given.
-Also, I structure the project to allow graceful degradation to minimize the risks involved.
+Also, I structure the project to  make sure that at each iteration, a working prototype will always work.
+This is done to make sure that I always have something to show, even if I fail to do some part of the project.